kebin20/elements-battle/README.md

 Next step:
 - Create a function for the counter element, so that everytime the player wins, the counter goes up by one, or if the computer wins, the computer counter goes up by one.
-07/10/22 (COMPLETED)
+10/07/22 (COMPLETED)

 - Then, a round limit can be set.
 Once the player or computer reaches the amount of wins needed, the game stops.
-(Can add colour when the rounds reach it's maximum)
+(Can add colour when the rounds reach it's maximum) 13/10/22 (COMPLETED)

+21/07/22 CSS components has been added:
+- Used flexbox to lay out the elements centrally
+- Styled the element buttons
+- Use Google Fonts for the text